andrewdavidmackenzie/pigg/README.md

 If you use `make` that builds for local host AND pi (using cross).

+If you get strange build errors from `cross`, check first that your Docker daemon is running.

 #### Helper Env vars

 There are a couple of env vars that can be setup to help you interact with your pi.